 6. Dzongkhag and Gewog Administrations.
 Five dzongkhags' (Chhukha, Dagana, Haa, Samstse, and Sarpang) and 24 gewogs' administrations will be the implementation entities at the field level.
-Dzongkhags and gewog specific project annual work plans and budgets will be prepared and implemented with active participation and involvement of the PST-RDC; district officials, especially district agriculture officers (DoA) and district engineers (DE); Gewog Tshogde; Gup; Gewog Administrative Officer (GAO), Gewog Extension Agents (EAs) and Tshogpas.
+Dzongkhags and gewog specific project annual work plans and budgets will be prepared and implemented with active participation and involvement of the PST-RDC; district officials, especially DAO and DE; Gewog Tshogde; Gup; GAO, EAs and Tshogpas.
 The District Agriculture Officer will be responsible for implementing the respective dzongkhag's annual work plans and budgets.
-In line with the project beneficiaries' priority needs, gewog and dzongkhag agriculture staff, along with the support of District Agriculture Officer and PST-RDC, will: (a) identify and prioritize project sites and interventions; (b) prepare district annual work plans and budgets (AWPB); (c) identify and fulfill training and skills enhancement needs of project beneficiaries; (d) provide relevant inputs, support, and back up to project beneficiaries; (e) guide and facilitate farmers'/producers' groups to have greater backward and forward linkages to access quality inputs, improve farm management practices, minimize pre and post-harvest losses, enhance quality of produce/product through value addition, and for greater knowledge/info of and access to markets; (f) promote nutrition awareness and behavior change for availability and consumption of nutrient-rich foods; (g) ensure implementation of AWP at the field level; (h) carry out data collection and validation, progress monitoring, and reporting; and (i) coordinate with the relevant government departments, private sector, markets, development partners, and ongoing programs and projects.
+In line with the project beneficiaries' priority needs, gewog and dzongkhag agriculture staff, along with the support of District Agriculture Officer and PST-RDC, will: (a) identify and prioritize project sites and interventions; (b) prepare district annual work plans and budgets (AWPB); (c) identify and fulfill training and skills enhancement needs of project beneficiaries; (d) provide relevant inputs, support, and back up to project beneficiaries; (e) guide and facilitate farmers'/producers' groups to have greater backward and forward linkages to access quality inputs, improve farm management practices, minimize pre and post-harvest losses, enhance quality of produce/product through value addition, and for greater knowledge/info of and access to markets; (f) promote nutrition awareness and behavior change for availability and consumption of nutrient-rich foods; (g) ensure implementation of AWPB at the field level; (h) carry out data collection and validation, progress monitoring, and reporting; and (i) coordinate with the relevant government departments, private sector, markets, development partners, and ongoing programs and projects.